- Kids days out

 In the night garden Magical boat ride

 Great for any ‘In the night garden’ fans, if we didn’t watch the show it wouldn’t have been as entertaining.
 You get on a boat and enter the night garden, going passed the ‘Ninky Nonk’ , Tombliboos, Upsy Daisy, Makka Pakka, the Pontipines, the HaaHoos and Iggle piggle.
-We had a laugh trying to remember all the stupid names as we went round (The ‘Bingybongs’?, ‘Noftynoos’?.)
-Each characters song plays as you approach them, it was fun singing along and seeing how excited Leo was to meet his creepy idles.
+We had a laugh trying to remember all the silly names as we went round (The ‘Bingybongs’?, ‘Noftynoos’?.)
+Each characters song plays as you approach them, Leo is 5 and enjoyed singing along!
 This one is worth waiting for if you love the show.

 Bugbie Go Round